-A job search in the UK (United Kingdom) requires more than just the obvious the UK CV writing and translation.
+A job search in the UK (United Kingdom) requires more than just the UK CV with the UK cover letter writing and translation.
 You have to pass the UK job interview.
 You will face issues that probably did not even cross your mind when you start planning to go for jobs in the UK.

 Do not misjudge the impact the UK job interview can have on the result of your adventure!
 For example, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.

-Prepare yourself for the UK job interview.
-Before an interview find out information about the company you want to work for.
+Prepare yourself - before an interview find out information about the company you want to work for.
 Practice your few-sentences "speech" about who you are and what you do.
 Do not whine.
 Do not talk about being jobless.
 Do not dump on your former employer.
 Be positive.

-Be aware that the same keywords you used in your CV will be the foundation for your job interviews.
-Not only you need to be able to write about your key words, but also during an interview, you must be able to talk about them as well in strong and powerful statements that highlight your successes, contributions and achievements.
+Be aware that the same keywords you used in your CV and cover letter or application form will be the foundation for your job interviews.
+Not only you need to be able to write about your keywords, but also during an interview, you must be able to talk about them as well in strong and powerful statements that highlight your successes, contributions and achievements.

-Remember, how you dress is the one of the most important parts of not being hired.
+Remember, how you dress is the one of the most important parts of not hired for available jobs.
 So, check the UK dress code

 The UK job interview is a time of mutual assessment.
 A panel of three or more interviewers for the purpose of assessing your competencies may confront you.